How to Pay Less Real Estate Commission

 This meant that sellers didn’t have to work with only a full-service brokerage for a standard real estate commission.
 Instead, they could pay a flat fee to list their property on the popular Multiple Listing Service (MLS) website (where more than 90% of buyers search for sale properties).

 One of the first to offer flat-fee MLS listings was Joe William of Ottawa’s Best Value Real Estate.
-As soon as the Competition Bureau announced the option for flat-fee real estate services, more than 10 years ago, William began offering clients the option to list on the MLS for just $109.
+When the Competition Bureau announced the option for flat-fee real estate services more than 10 years ago, William began offering clients the option to list on the MLS for just $109.

 #3: For Sale By Owner (FSBO)

-But à la carte or flat fees aren’t the only options for saving money.
+But à la carte or flat fees aren’t the only savings options.
 Another option is to completely omit the Realtor (and the fee) and opt for the grassroots For-Sale-By-Owner (FSBO) method.

 The cost of posting a listing on websites such as ForSaleByOwner.ca and PropertyGuys.com ranges from free to just over $2,000.